Table of Contents

 Warning

-AR components obtained through this method can only be used for pre-runtime configuration.
+AR components obtained this way can only be used for pre-runtime configuration.

-Since the assembly process filters AR components, the AR components obtained through the scene hierarchy may not be included in the session and will not function properly.
+Since the assembly process filters AR components, those obtained through the scene hierarchy may not be included in the session and won't function properly.

 Using assembled AR components during runtime

-The AR components running in a session are determined after assembly.
-Before assembly is complete, no AR components can be used.
+The AR components running in the session are determined after assembly.
+No AR component can be used until assembly is completed.
 The assembled AR components can be accessed through the Assembly property.

-You can check the State of the session in a script to determine whether the AR components are accessible at that time:
+You can check the session's State in your script to determine if AR components are accessible at that time:

 if (Session.State >= ARSession.SessionState.Ready)